cardboardci/dockerfiles/docs/www/container-execution.md

 ## Checking the build version

 If you are experiencing issues with a container, it can be useful to determine the image digest.
-As each image is deterministic, the digest should map to specific versions.
+As each image is deterministic, the installed versions will be pinned.

 To obtain the build version for the container: